How To Water Your Plants

 Filtered Water is great for plants.
 It removes a lot of the chlorine and heavy metals that are in tap water.
 However, be sure to allow the water to come to room temperature before use.

-Another type of water that would work just as well as distilled water.
+Another type of water that would work just as well is distilled water.
 This water is also free of chlorine and heavy metals.
 The only downside to distilled water is it’s costly.

-Now, I’m sure you’re reading this a little bit curious.
-Isn’t this the last one a bit knit-picky?
-Absolutely.
-Am I going to go there anyway?
-Yes.
-I didn’t have a watering can for probably the first 2 years of my plant journey, and we made it.
-However, after getting a watering can I realized how much I was missing out.
+I didn’t have a watering can for the first 2 years of my plant journey, and we made it.
+However, after getting a watering can, I realized how much I was missing out.

 Cup or Bowl -You can absolutely water your plants with a cup or bowl.
-In fact, you can use anything that gets water to the plant’s soil.
+You can use anything that gets water to the plant’s soil.
 When I leave my tap water out I would fill 3 or 4 bowls with water and leave them on my counter before watering the plants with the bowls.

 Ice Cube – No. Absolutely not.
 I know there’s some information about watering plants with ice cubes.
 However, unless you like taking ice-cold showers, don’t torture your plants the same way.
 Plants are sensitive to extreme temperatures.
 So, water that’s extremely hot or cold is not going to please your plants.

 Watering Can – I purchased a small watering can a couple of years ago and it’s the most convenient thing ever!
-There are so many styles and types that will fit your aesthetic.
-There are even watering cans with different spouts which offer a single stream or a shower stream.
-With the nozzle, you can easily get under the leaves or move any leaves/stems you need in order to get right to the soil.
-Whenever I have plants in difficult locations, I can easily water them without having to move them.
+There are watering cans with different spouts which offer a single stream or a shower stream.
+You can easily get under the leaves to get right to the soil with the nozzle.
+Whenever I have plants in difficult locations, I can easily water them without moving them.

-This golden rule that I learned is a ‘plant mom’ lifesaver.
-After an endless number of schedules, reminders, and memorizing, this is still my preferred method of knowing when to water my plants.
+This golden rule is a ‘plant parent’ lifesaver.
+After endless schedules, reminders, and memorizing, this is still my preferred method of knowing when to water my plants.

 The easiest way to tell when your plant needs water is to stick your finger in the soil about knuckle deep.
-If your knuckle comes out moist, damp, or wet then don’t water it.
-However, if your knuckle comes out dry, it’s time for a drink!
+If your knuckle comes out moist, damp, or wet then don’t water.
+If your knuckle comes out dry, it’s time for a drink!

 It’s that easy.
 No schedules to remember or reminders to set.
-Just every now and then, when walking by, check the soil of your plants.
+Now and then, when walking by, check the soil of your plants.

-I could go into an endless amount of detail when it comes to environmental factors that would affect your watering.
+I could go into endless detail about environmental factors that affect your watering.
 But that will have to wait for another post.
-My best advice and the golden rule are to water when your soil is dry to the touch.
+My best advice and the golden rule is to water when the soil is dry.
+All the way dry.

 Over-watering is the fastest way to kill your plant.
-If you’re ever in doubt, it’s easier to recover from under-watering compared to over-watering.
-I would also make sure to check that there are no special requirements your plant might need.
-If this were to happen, it would be for plants in a unique environment, rare plant species, or air plants.
+If ever in doubt, it’s easier to recover from under-watering than over-watering.
+However, I would still make sure there are no special requirements your plant might need.
+This is the case for unique plants such as air plants or cacti.

 There are a few plant apps that are available on both iPhones and Androids that help you remember when to water each plant or at least keep track of when you last watered.
 I personally use the Planta app which notifies me when my plants need to be watered.
 I then check the soil to ensure its dry because occasionally my plants are still damp.